Streamline your film production with a shot list made in Milanote

 Coordinating a shoot can be stressful and costly, especially if that critical shot is missed on the day.
 But a clearly defined shot list will make sure nothing slips through the cracks.

-A shot list is a simple checklist of each shot (or scene) you need to capture on the day of a shoot.
+A shotlist is a simple checklist of each shot (or scene) you need to capture on the day of a shoot.
 It usually contains a list of specific shots, some visual references and extra details like camera angles or lighting set-up so you don't forget a thing.
+They serve as a clear and concise reference for the entire production team from the director, the producer and set designer.

 In this guide, you'll learn the modern approach to creating a visual shot list using Milanote and set yourself up for a stress-free day of filming.